eddie-knight/toc/proposals/graduation/cert-manager.md

 - [Feature request](https://github.com/cert-manager/cert-manager/blob/fc198e91979a5c1e869d2fc45750de2d6aacea7a/.github/ISSUE_TEMPLATE/feature-request.md)
 - [Submit a Pull Request ](https://github.com/cert-manager/cert-manager/blob/fc198e91979a5c1e869d2fc45750de2d6aacea7a/.github/PULL_REQUEST_TEMPLATE.md)

-The project also has a [feature policy](https://cert-manager.io/docs/contributing/policy/)guide to set expectations when an lager change is proposed by the community.
+The project also has a [feature policy](https://cert-manager.io/docs/contributing/policy/) guide to set expectations when an lager change is proposed by the community.

 - [x] **Project must have, and document, at least one public communications channel for users and/or contributors.**